derlih/levdist/README.md

 ## Benchmark

-The benchmark of this package can be run using `pdm benchmark` command.
+The benchmark of this package can be run using `pdm benchmark console` command.
 It compare its speed with other Python implementations.
 Check the [BENCHMARK.md](BENCHMARK.md) for the latest measurements.